huggingface/chat-ui/README.md

 If you don't want to configure, setup, and launch your own Chat UI yourself, you can use this option as a fast deploy alternative.

 You can deploy your own customized Chat UI instance with any supported LLM of your choice with only a few clicks to Hugging Face Spaces thanks to the Chat UI Spaces Docker template.
 Get started [here](https://huggingface.co/new-space?template=huggingchat/chat-ui-template).
+If you'd like to deploy a model with gated access or a model in a private repository, you can simply provide `HUGGING_FACE_HUB_TOKEN` in [Space secrets](https://huggingface.co/docs/hub/spaces-overview#managing-secrets-and-environment-variables).
+You need to set its value to an access token you can get from [here](https://huggingface.co/settings/tokens).

 Read the full tutorial [here](https://huggingface.co/docs/hub/spaces-sdks-docker-chatui#chatui-on-spaces).